sddkbayram2423/zoo_project/README.md

 ###
 Singleton ve OOP Techniques(Class, Inheritance, Interface, Polymorphism, Encapsulation) used.

-To Run -> open MainRunClass and thane run as Java Application
+To Run -> open MainRunClass and than run as Java Application